Making the Most of Our Goats' Milk Supply

 - tongs or a magnetic lid lifter

-- jar lifter, for lifting the hot jars in and out of the canner
+- jar lifter for lifting the hot jars in and out of the canner

 - canning funnel, optional

-- cake tin or saucepan, for scalding lids
+- cake tin or saucepan for scalding lids

-- clean, damp cloth(s), or paper towels, for wiping jar rims once they are filled with milk
+- clean, damp cloth(s) or paper towels for wiping jar rims once they are filled with milk

-- a clean towel and an out-of-the-way, heat resistant surface on which to set the jars once they are finished (we used a bath towel, as we processed many jars)
+- a clean towel and an out-of-the-way, heat-resistant surface on which to set the jars once they are finished (we used a bath towel, as we processed many jars)

 Once everything is in readiness, you can proceed to wash and fill your jars.

-Step 1 - Prepare Your Canning Jars
+Step 1: Prepare Your Canning Jars

 Select only proper, brand-name canning jars.
 (Quarts usually work best for this project.
 You can decide if you'd rather use wide mouth or regular tops, however.)
 Inspect them for chips, cracks, or other weaknesses.
-(A regular jar, such as a pickle jar, might not be able to take the heat and pressure during this process, and may break.)
+(A regular jar, such as a pickle jar, might not be able to take the heat and pressure during this process and may break.)

-Have ready the number or rings and lids you will need, and wash them.
+Set the jars aside to dry.
+Have ready the number of rings and lids you will need, and wash them.

-Step 2 - Wash And Scald Lids
+Step 2: Wash and Scald Lids

 Place the lids in a small pan (a layer cake pan works well), and pour boiling water over them to scald them.
-Leave them in the water until you are ready to put them on the jars.
+Leave them in the water until you are ready to put them in the jars.

-Step 3 - Fill Jars
+Step 3: Fill the Jars

-Using a ladle, fill all jars with clean, fresh milk, to within about a 1/2" of the rim.
+- Using a ladle, fill all jars with clean, fresh milk to within about a 1/2" of the rim.

-Set aside each jar, dribbles and all, and proceed to fill as many as your canner will hold (usually seven).
+- Set aside each jar, dribbles and all, and proceed to fill as many as your canner will hold (usually seven).

-With a very clean, damp cloth or paper towel, wipe each jar's rim, and any dribbles of milk down its sides.
+- With a very clean, damp cloth or paper towel, wipe each jar's rim and any dribbles of milk down its sides.

-Using the tongs or magnetic lid lifter, lift one lid at a time from the pan of hot or simmering water, and place it on the jar without touching the lid with your hands, if you can help it.
+- Using the tongs or magnetic lid lifter, lift one lid at a time from the pan of hot or simmering water, and place it on the jar without touching the lid with your hands if you can help it.
 Adjust two-piece caps, screwing the bands on finger-tight.
 This will allow for proper expansion during processing.

-Step 4 - Fill The Canner
+Step 4: Fill the Canner

-Put two quarts of water in the bottom of your pressure canner, and place the jars in it—six around the outside, and one in the center on a wire rack.
+Put two quarts of water in the bottom of your pressure canner, and place the jars in it—six around the outside and one in the center on a wire rack.

 Put the lid of the canner on, aligning the two marks on the lid and body of the canner (on the front), and tighten the screws down in opposite pairs, snugly.
 Go around at least twice, checking the screws for tightness, before turning the fire on under the canner.